 Head coach Sean McVay echoed the same sentiment on Thursday afternoon.

 "Aaron was good," he said.
 "Being able to put the pads on, moving around — we had a good, physical practice today on both sides of the football and '99' looked good again today."

-Running back Todd Gurley II joked Donald should be in good shape after reporting to the team last Saturday.
+Running back Todd Gurley joked Donald should be in good shape after reporting to the team last Saturday.